ONSdigital/eq-survey-runner-benchmark/README.md

 ### Pre-Requisites

-You need to be authenticated with GCP in order to downlaod the benchmark results.
+You need to be authenticated with GCP in order to download the benchmark results.
 To do this:

 Log In with gcloud auth using: